 Bats depend on buildings to house them and return to the same place every year.
-They use existing gaps or holes for access, don’t have nesting materials or nibble through cables, wires, or insulation.
-Bats do not cause damage.
+They use existing gaps or holes for access.
+Bats do not cause damage, they do not have nesting materials or nibble through cables, wires, or insulation.

 Bats legal status

-All species of bat and their breeding sites or resting places (roosts) are protected under legislation.
+The law protects all species of bat and their breeding sites or resting places, known as roosts.

 It is an offence for anyone intentionally to kill, injure or handle a bat, to possess a bat (whether live or dead), disturb a roosting bat, or sell or offer a bat for sale without a licence.
 It is also an offence to damage, destroy or obstruct access to any place used by bats for shelter, whether they are present or not.